oasis-tcs/openc2-tc-ops/README.md

 This repository is for documentation associated with Openc2 TC operations and information sharing such as FAQs, lists of links to related work, and norms for developing and approving TC work products.
-Given the intent of the repo, all TC and SC co-chairs are maintainers.
+Given the intent of the repo, both TC co-chairs and the secretary are maintainers.

 ## What's Here?